WSSSDC/ScrewTheCurve/README.md

   - `SwiftUI`: Was used to create the frontend using various components
 - **Firebase**:
   -  `FirebaseAuth`: FirebaseAuth handles logging in and authorizations
-  -  `FireStore`: Firestore acted as our database to store userdata (email, name, classes, connections, etc.)
+  -  `FireStore`: Firestore acted as our database to store user data (email, name, classes, connections, etc.)

 ## 🛑 Challenges we ran into

 - We didn't know Swift before this so learning an entire language was quite difficult
 - Figuring out a simple yet effective solution for fostering communication between students after they have matched
-- Making sure that sign-in was persistant
+- Making sure that sign-in was persistent

 ## ✅ Accomplishments that we're proud of

-- Making an entire "usable" swift app in 48 caffiene frenzy induced hours
+- Making an entire "usable" swift app in 48 caffeine frenzy induced hours
 - The UI slaps sometimes

 ## 📖 What we learned